daskalidan/Ecommers_project/README.md

 ## general info
 the main theam for this project is an ecommerce shop selling knitted dolls, hand made.

-server side uses python django framework with rest api interface.
+server side uses python django framework with rest-api interface.
-clinte side is react js.
+clinte side is react js with redux.

 ##
 to run this project(windows):